jacomyma/google-image-dmi-clarifai/README.md

 # Google Image + DMI + Clarifai
+**This tool was developed through funding received from the European Union’s Horizon 2020 research and innovation programme, under the TInnGO Project, Grant Agreement no. 824349**
 A tool to tag Google image queries with Clarifai.

 Use it online: https://jacomyma.github.io/google-image-dmi-clarifai/